bhallstein/TinyModel/Readme.md

 You can specify multiple nested conditions, and the relationships between them (`and` or `or`), by passing a nested array.
 For details, see below under Conditions.
 At least one valid Condition object is required.

-Static method.
-Returns one ore more objects matching the given condition(s).
-Any successful joins will be represented as sub-objects of their parents.

 - *joins*

 An optional Join object, or an array of Join objects, specifying joins to perform from results in this table to further tables.